 Despite every new generation of this breed offering the same promise of increased passenger safety, every notable conflict so far proved otherwise.
 A combination of subpar, compared to a tank, armor and a premium package of targets inside always made APCs

-from "squad-sized" to "ATV-sized", proportionally decreasing the maximum casualties of a single blown veihcle.
+from "squad-sized" to "ATV-sized", proportionally decreasing the maximum casualties of a single blown vehicle.